They say that knowledge is power. But what about when you don’t know what you don’t know?

 Unfortunately, lack of knowledge isn’t a viable excuse.
 Scripture says, “my people are destroyed from lack of knowledge” (Hosea 4:6).

 When I was in my darkest days of depression, I found out I didn’t have all the answers and I felt a lot of shame because I was the doctor who was supposed to have all the answers.
-I was the doctor who treated patients for depression and I tried those things that I’d asked all my patients to do and they helped, but they weren’t enough.
+I was the doctor who treated patients for depression.
+I tried those things that I’d asked all my patients to do and they helped, but they weren’t enough.

 It was during those deep dark days, those days when I despaired, those days when I didn’t want to get out of bed; those were days that I wouldn’t wish on anybody.

-So I hope that you will hold on to my hand as you walk through the pages of this book, and together we’ll get to the other side.
+I hope that you will hold on to my hand as you walk through the pages of this book, and together we’ll get to the other side.

 And you, too, will see that because of Him, Hope Prevails.